(A) What is a group living arrangement?

 (c) On their own behalf.

-(2) The group living arrangement must determine if a resident may apply on his or her own behalf based on the resident's physical and mental ability.
+(2) The group living arrangement shall determine if a resident may apply on his or her own behalf based on the resident's physical and mental ability.

 (3) Some residents of the group living arrangement may apply on their own behalf while other residents of the same group living arrangement may apply through the group living arrangement's representative.